muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 ### [Debugging AWS Lambda timeouts](https://lumigo.io/blog/debugging-aws-lambda-timeouts/)

-This article is about debugging Lambda timeouts in serverless applications and the various methods to detect and mitigate them.
+Yan is about debugging Lambda timeouts in serverless applications and the various methods to detect and mitigate them.
 Lambda timeouts can be challenging to identify and debug because Lambda does not report a separate error metric for timeouts, and there's usually multiple IO operations happening during an invocation.

 Detecting timeouts can be done by looking at a function's Max Duration metric or by creating a custom metric with the pattern "Task timed out after".
 A more advanced method would be to use 3rd-party tools such as Lumigo which can detect Lambda timeouts in real-time.